 AWS IAM enables organizations to control access to AWS services and specific resources.
 AWS IAM provides options to configure granular permissions in AWS environments.
 It is recommended to give the least amount of permissions to manage AWS resources required for performing the job function.
 As an effective information security control, security teams should use many tools provided by AWS like Access Advisor.
 Providing appropriate access prevents any unauthorized access and enables effective monitoring of AWS resources administrative access.
 Monitoring the different administrative credentials used in the AWS environments is a requirement enforced by various compliance regulations.
 Machine learning is ideal for controlling the various AWS credentials since it learns from the previous events and understands what is normal to identify anomalies.
 Financial regulatory requirements like Sarbanes-Oxley mandate organizations to review all privileged access and changes to the AWS environments hosting financial data as part of security compliance monitoring.

 In this article, Splunk will be used to ingest all AWS CloudTrail and CloudWatch Logs for implementing the AWS security monitoring use cases.
 Machine learning models are applied to identify the suspicious activities in the AWS cloud infrastructure.
 The latest version of Splunk 6.5 has a built-in machine learning toolkit which supports various machine learning algorithms.
-Machine learning models will be applied using the Splunk Machine Learning toolkit.
-These steps involved in using machine learning algorithms are as follows:
+ML models will be applied using the Splunk Machine Learning toolkit.
+These steps involved in using ML algorithms are as follows:

 - Visualize and combine data cleansing with smart feature engineering,

-- Choose right metric/method for estimating model performance
+- Choose the right metric/method for estimating model performance

 - Tune the parameters.